 An app goes through different stages, from when it is added to Hexnode until it is removed from the devices.
 These become the phases in the lifecycle of an application.
 A well-defined app lifecycle makes app management a hassle-free experience for the users.
 The different stages in the lifecycle of an app in Hexnode are:

 - Configuring apps

 - Deploying apps

 - Retiring apps

-The apps in the App inventory can be easily associated with devices, users, groups or even domains.
+The apps in the app inventory can be easily associated with devices, users, groups or even domains.
 If the app is associated with a user, it will be installed on all the devices assigned to that particular user.
 If the owner of the device changes, then the apps mapped to that user will be uninstalled.
-Admins can install apps through Hexnode either using actions or through mandatory app policy.
+Admins can install apps through Hexnode either using the Install Application action or through a Mandatory Apps policy.

 The dashboard of Hexnode gives a bird’s-eye view of the apps in Hexnode.
 The Managed Apps Summary section displays the app count corresponding to each app type present in the app inventory.
 There is also a section that shows the top mandatory apps pushed to the devices.

 Not all apps that are installed on the devices via Hexnode might be relevant after some time.
 This might necessitate the removal of the apps.
 Imagine having 20 outdated apps on each device.
 Uninstalling the apps on each device is a cumbersome task.
 Hexnode simplifies this process.